Linear Discriminant Analysis with the Randomized Kaczmarz Method: Randomized Kaczmarz LDA

-A proof is in the supplement.
-Compared with \cite[Theorem 2.1]{needell2016stochastic}, which holds generally for any $\mu$-strongly convex $F$, Theorem \ref{thm:expecteddiffXbeta} focuses on the least squares formulation for binary LDA in \eqref{eqn:ls-LDA} via the RK in \eqref{eqn:rk}.
-Since LDA is a classification problem, we focus on the predictions $\mtx\vhbeta_{k}$ on new unlabeled data at the $k^{th}$ iterate rather than the $k^{th}$ iterate $\vhbeta_{k}$.

-Theorem \ref{thm:expecteddiffXbeta} accounts for the Gaussian model of LDA, which assumes randomness in the training data $\mx$ and unlabeled data $\mtx$.
-Therefore, the expectation in Theorem \ref{thm:expecteddiffXbeta} is with respect to the model-induced randomness of $\mtx$ after accounting for the algorithm-induced randomness from the iterates in \eqref{eqn:rk} and conditioned on $\mx$.
+Compared with \cite[Theorem 2.1]{needell2016stochastic}, which holds generally for any $\mu$-strongly convex function, Theorem \ref{thm:expecteddiffXbeta} focuses on the least squares formulation for binary-class LDA in \eqref{eqn:ls-LDA}.
+Since LDA is a classification problem, we focus on $\mtx\vhbeta_{k}$ on new unlabeled data at the $k^{th}$ iterate rather than the $k^{th}$ iterate $\vhbeta_{k}$.
+Additionally, Theorem \ref{thm:expecteddiffXbeta} accounts for the Gaussian modeling assumptions on the training data $\mx$ and unlabeled data $\mtx$.
+Therefore, the conditional expectation in Theorem \ref{thm:expecteddiffXbeta} is with respect to the model-induced randomness of $\mtx$ after accounting for the algorithm-induced randomness from the iterates in \eqref{eqn:rk}.
 Since we account for randomness in $\mtx$, the first term in Theorem \ref{thm:expecteddiffXbeta} depends additionally on $\Exp\|\mtx\|^{2}_{2}$.

+Since many results in this setting are ``worst-case" results and often overly pessimistic, in theory, a large $k$ might be required to guarantee a very small expected discriminant function error.
+In practice, however, our numerical experiments demonstrate that very good classification results can be obtained even when $k$ is quite small.
+In our real data experiments with larger $p$ in Section \ref{sec:exp2}, for example, fewer than $2{,}500$ iterations were required to obtain performance that was very comparable to LDA.